 Many factors affect team productivity.
 It all starts with the productivity and skills of the team members.
 The clarity and ability to achieve the goals set by the organization and the team leader are second.
-Productivity is also affected by the team’s work environment, motivation, and communication.

-When most employees worked in factories, farms, or warehouses, it was easy to measure their production.
+When most employees worked in factories, farms, and warehouses, it was easy to measure their production.
 All you had to do was look at how many items were produced or how much was harvested from the fields, and you had your tangible measurement of their productivity.

 But as the shift to the knowledge economy has changed the way businesses measure productivity, it’s become more difficult for managers to evaluate their employees objectively.
 One famous example is how some developers judged how many lines of computer code they generated.